 These pages will always be UNDER CONSTRUCTION.
 If you have any comments, corrections, or additions you can contact me via email at: email@example.com

-The initial lists of lost ski areas are found in the 1978 book A Complete Guide to Skiing in the Midwest, by Patricia Skalka, Contemporary Books Inc., Chicago, and on skimap.org.
+Initial lists of lost ski areas were found in the 1978 book A Complete Guide to Skiing in the Midwest, by Patricia Skalka, Contemporary Books Inc., Chicago, and on skimap.org.
 Other important sources include the Michigan Lost Ski Areas Project (MILSAP) and the Lost Ski Areas of Wisconsin Facebook page.
 With these sources as a starting point the search began.
 Another good source is the Ski Area Guide, SKIING Magazine, Sept.
 1969, pp. 162-164

 The game uses picture clues to identify the names of 39 midwest ski resorts that are still in operation.

 Hills Alive!, SKIING Magazine, Jan.
 1989

 Skiing The Big Muddy SKI Magazine, Jan.
 2002